 Our industry is engaged in an important dialogue to improve sustainability through ESG transparency and industry collaboration.
 This article is a contribution to this larger conversation and does not necessarily reflect GRESB’s position.

 The COVID-19 pandemic’s economic impact has placed a spotlight on the links between population health and the economy.
-Once considered the invisible H in environmental, social and governance (ESG) reporting, health now is the pivotal piece that underpins all of ESG, and it will play a key role in how companies and shareholders assess where to invest in the years to come.
-From where we stand, the future of investing is investing for health.
+Once considered the invisible H in environmental, social, and governance (ESG) reporting, health now is the pivotal piece that underpins all of ESG, and it will play a key role in how companies and shareholders assess where to invest in the years to come.
+From where we stand, the future of investing is investing in health.

 Just a few years ago, ESG investing—was on the fringe, considered a less traditional way of directing investment dollars.
 That’s no longer the case, according to Mona Naqvi, Senior Director of ESG, S&P Dow Jones Indices in a recent Investing for Health webcast.

 “What’s changed in the last five years is the level of interest from the mainstream community in health investments—there’s more data, disclosure, information and insights than ever before.
 For the first time we have the ability to integrate ESG information with traditional investor analysis in a way that allows us to expand our risk management toolkit,” Naqvi says, “making ESG much more accessible.”

 As ESG investing has seen a rise in popularity, the COVID-19 pandemic has further crystallized the way business and health are connected, notes Amit Bouri, CEO of the Global Impact Investment Network (GIIN).